 At number 42 Church Street, Eye, there is a little notice which reads: “It was in this music room that the Eye Bach Choir first met on 2nd January 1974.”
 The first meeting was a remarkable occasion.
 At the appointed hour, following our general invitation to come and sing Bach’s Jesu Priceless Treasure, singers kept arriving, known to each other, but not to us: as wave after wave of people came we soon ran out of chairs.
 However, the stairs saved us and batches of newly arrived sopranos were told by earlier arrivals to take their places on the steps above.
 Only the feet of some of them could be seen by the conductor, but the sound from those first thirty five singers was glorious.

 The choir was launched on Sunday 10th February 1974 in Eye Parish Church, giving a creditable performance of the Bach motet Jesu Priceless Treasure at the close of Morning Service, having boosted the hymn singing earlier.
 Thus, began a relationship with Eye Church which has seen us perform most of our concerts there.
 It is a beautiful place in which to sing and whilst we are not a church choir as such, it remains to this day a much loved principal venue for our concerts.
-This has not prevented us from singing elsewhere and we have enjoyed memorable performances in Bury St Edmunds Cathedral, Ely Cathedral – even the American Cathedral in Paris where we helped enthrone the American Archbishop of Europe – not to mention Snape Maltings and Ipswich Corn Exchange.
+This has not prevented us from singing elsewhere and we have enjoyed memorable performances in Bury St Edmunds Cathedral, Ely Cathedral – even the American Cathedral in Paris where we helped enthrone the American Archbishop of Europe – not to mention Snape Maltings, and Diss and Ipswich Corn Exchanges.

 In addition to liturgical performances a further two concerts were usually performed in those early years.
 However, with a decline in opportunities to perform liturgically, a pattern of three concerts a year has now become established, plus a Christmas carol event.
 Our repertoire has developed to embrace nearly all the standard choral works available to a chamber choir.
 However this has not prevented us from learning and enjoying larger works.
 The very largest, such as Verdi’s Requiem, Elgar’s Dream of Gerontius etc. have usually been performed jointly with friends in other choirs in the area.